Living with cutaneous lymphoma and understanding the treatment options available can be overwhelming.

 Download and print the treatment tracker worksheet to record each type of therapy or medications you have received to capture your experience.
 Keep it in a binder or folder to help organize your medical history and make it easy to reference.

-Biologic therapy is a kind of systemic targeted therapy that works with the body’s normal cell functions to fight cancer.
+Biologic therapy is a kind of targeted therapy that works with the body’s normal cell functions to fight cancer.
 These drugs repair, stimulate, or enhance the action of the patient’s healthy immune cells.
 Specific biologic agents target specific characteristics of cancer cells.

 Stem Cell Transplantation